jojorichard/Fluorescence_Raman_normalisation/documentation /Implementation_of_a_new_file_format.md

 | 352.0     | 9.9390  | 49.4724 | 74.7073 | 101.0268| 118.1397| 107.7044|

 ## Implement a read function for your own file
-If the files that you wan't to read isn't already suported by the package you can create your a function that read the files in a dataframe and order the data as described above.
+If your file isn't already suported by the package, you can create a function that reads the file and converts them in standardised DataFrame as shown above.
-### 1) Load the file path
+### 1) Find the filepath
-you can call the folowing function in your function in order to load your files and return the path file of the file.
+You can call the following function in your function in order to upload your file and return the corresponding filepath.
 ```
 read_eem()
 ```
-### 2) Load your file into a DataFrame
+### 2) Conversion into a DataFrame
 Use panda to load your file into a DataFrame, documentation about the files that can be read py pandas can be found here: https://pandas.pydata.org/docs/reference/frame.html

 ### 3) Organise your data as described above and return the DataFrame